Euless, Texas: History

-Landmark Court Case
+Merced vs Kasson

-In 2009 the US Fifth Circuit Court of Appeals sided against the City of Euless in Merced vs Kasson.
-The City had tried to prohibit Mr. Merced (a Santeria priest) from practicing religious animal sacrifice in his home temple.
+In 2009 the U.S. Fifth Circuit Court of Appeals sided against the City of Euless in Merced vs Kasson.
+The city had tried to prohibit Mr. Merced (a Santeria priest) from practicing religious animal sacrifice in his home temple.
 The Court found that the city ordinances substantially burdened Mr. Merced's free exercise of religion and ordered that Mr. Merced could continue to practice his religious rituals.
 Also, the city was ordered to pay the plaintiff's court fees.